PollBuddy/PollBuddy/PollBuddy-Server/backend/techList.md

 ## promise-retry
--helps retrying a function until it runs out of retries or gets a valid result
+- helps retrying a function until it runs out of retries or gets a valid result

 NPM Link: https://www.npmjs.com/package/promise-retry